Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

-On Thursday, Jace Peterson (hitting .143 in his past 10 games) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Rich Hill.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Jace Peterson (.150 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Rockies.
+He reached base in his only plate appearance in his most recent appearance against the Padres.

 Jace Peterson Game Info & Props vs. the Padres